Jason McCartney (politician)

-Jason Alexander McCartney (born 29 January 1968) is a British Conservative Party politician who has been the member of Parliament (MP) for Colne Valley in West Yorkshire since 2019, and from 2010 to 2017.
+Jason Alexander McCartney (born 29 January 1968) is a British Conservative Party politician who was the member of Parliament (MP) for Colne Valley in West Yorkshire from 2019 to 2024, and from 2010 to 2017.
 He is a former TV sports reporter.

 Early life and career

 McCartney was born on 29 January 1968 in Harrogate, West Riding of Yorkshire, to Wing Commander Robert McCartney and Jean McCartney.
 He was educated at Lancaster Royal Grammar School and RAF College, Cranwell.
 McCartney went on to serve as an officer in the Royal Air Force for nine years, fulfilling tours in Las Vegas, Turkey and Iraq.
 After reaching the rank of Flight Lieutenant, he resigned his commission in 1997.
 In 2011, he became Honorary President of the Huddersfield Branch of the RAF Association.

 After studying for a postgraduate diploma in broadcast journalism at Leeds Trinity & All Saints, McCartney worked as a reporter for BBC Radio Leeds, notably interviewing Northern Ireland Secretary Mo Mowlam in 1997.
-From 1998 until 2007, he worked as a presenter for ITV Yorkshire, most notable on the regional Calendar news programme.
+From 1998 until 2007, he worked as a presenter for ITV Yorkshire, most notably on the regional Calendar news programme.

 McCartney unsuccessfully stood as a Liberal Democrat candidate for the Pudsey ward of Leeds City Council in 2006.

 From 2008 to 2010, he was a senior lecturer at Leeds Metropolitan University.